 - Zucchini: Or you can substitute yellow summer squash.

-- Tomatoes: I use large garden tomatoes, but roma tomatoes, or even a can of diced tomatoes can work too.
+- Tomato: I use large garden tomatoes, but roma tomatoes, plum tomatoes, or even a can of diced tomatoes can work too.

-- Fire-roasted bell peppers: Or substitute fresh red bell pepper.
+- Fire-roasted bell peppers: Or substitute fresh red bell pepper, but I like the flavor of fire-roasted.

-- Sweet corn: Either cooked fresh, canned, frozen, or fire-roasted.
+- Sweet corn: Either use cooked fresh, canned, frozen, or fire-roasted.

-- White beans: I use cannellini beans, but you can also use Great Northern beans or navy beans.
+- White beans: I use cannellini beans, but you can also use Great Northern beans or navy beans if you wish.

 - Fresh baby spinach: Or other leafy greens like kale or arugula.